Penn State University, which could be considered the home and birthplace of Positive Psychology, states,

-Martin Seligam and the Birth of Positive Psychology
+Martin Seligman and the Birth of Positive Psychology.

-Seligman candidly observed that for the past fifty years clinical psychology "has been consumed by a single topic only - mental illness", echoing Maslow's comments.
+Seligman candidly observed that, for the past fifty years, clinical psychology "has been consumed by a single topic - mental illness", echoing Maslow's comments (Seaward, B. 2011).
 He urged psychologists to continue the earlier missions of psychology of nurturing talent and improving normal life.
-This observation by Maslow and Seligman does have much relevance.
+This observation by Maslow and Seligman has much substance.

 The modern practice of psychology, and especially that of